 The initial diabetes self-management assessment may be conducted before or after eligibility is determined.

-The diabetes self-management assessment provider begins services once a signed VR service authorization and a VR2883, Diabetes Self-Management Education Referral form, completed by the VR counselor, or the Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) worker, have been received.
+The diabetes self-management assessment provider begins services once a signed VR service authorization and a VR5000, Referral for Provider Services form, completed by the VR counselor, or the Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) worker, have been received.

-The VR2883, Diabetes Self-Management Education Referral Form:
+The VR5000, Referral for Provider Services form::

 indicates why the customer is referred for diabetes education evaluation; and